e30chris/SandorsSystemsScribbles/content/post/post-to-octopress-and-deploy-to-github-pages.md

 ---
-title = "Post to octopress and deploy to Github pages" date = "2013-11-12" tags = [ "webstuff", "octopress", "github" ] categories = [ "octopress" ]
+title: "Post to octopress and deploy to Github pages"
+date: "2013-11-12"
+tags: [ "webstuff", "octopress", "github" ]
+categories: [ "octopress" ]
-image = ""
+image: ""
 ---

 ## The Goal